w3c/publ-a11y-display-guide-localizations/README.md

-audience services may want to use specific language, and we have provided flexibility in the guide to accommodate this while maintaining a high level of understanding and similar quality to help users in a country find likewise information between two bookstores or libraries in the same language area.
+audience services may want to use specific language, and we have provided flexibility in the guide to accommodate this while maintaining a high level of understanding and similar quality to help users in a country find comparable information between two bookstores or libraries in the same language area.